-Anna is an award-winning journalist, correspondent and filmmaker who has a wide range of experience in presenting and reporting for television, radio and digital outlets.
+Anna is an award-winning journalist, who is currently a correspondent for BBC's Newsnight.
+She has a wide range of experience in presenting and reporting for television, radio and digital outlets.
 She also presented and produced the ARIA award winning podcast, The Story of Izzy Dix.

 Anna played a key role in exposing the surgical mesh scandal and was asked to share her work with Baroness Cumberlege, who was carrying out a highly influential, government backed review into the issue along with two other female health scandals.
 When the long-awaited report was released, Anna had interviewed many of the victims affected by the three medical interventions.
 Her reports were shown across the BBC, including a 15 minute film which she presented.

 Until March 2020, Anna worked as a reporter for the Bafta award-winning Victoria Derbyshire programme on BBC Two.
 She covered a wide range of stories which have been viewed by millions and held those in power to account.
 This includes providing in-depth coverage of the first person to be convicted of Female Genital Mutilation in the UK, including meeting the perpetrator.

 Before moving into national TV, Anna spent three years at BBC Radio 1's Newsbeat where she regularly presented the daily news programme.
 She also co-hosted a special programme about young people's online pornography use with Eddie Mair which was aired across BBC Radio 1, 1Xtra and Radio 4.